CyberSkyline/ctf-ng/MINIO.md

 This command will:
 1. Start the MinIO container
-2. Create the `ctfd-uploads` bucket
+2. Create the bucket
-3. Configure public access for presigned URLs
+3. Configure public access

-Done!
-Your MinIO storage is ready.

-### Option 2: Manual Setup
+### Option 3: Manual Setup

 If the automated setup fails: